Garden waste collection service

 What happens to the waste?

-Black bin waste is normally taken to the Energy from Waste facility in Coventry.
+Black bin waste is normally taken to an Energy from Waste facility.
 The incinerator burns the rubbish and generates electricity.
 The high moisture content in garden waste makes the Energy from Waste facility inefficient and more polluting, so we cannot accept black bins that contain garden waste.